Costume Advice

 For a hairstylist role, you can essentially wear anything trendy with a fun wig, wear the Beauty School Dropout costume from Grease, or make it dark with a Sweeney Todd costume.

-Construction workers and crossing guards could wear brightly colored shirts (neon safety colors) or a Port Authority safety vest.
+Crossing guards could wear brightly colored shirts (neon safety colors) or a Port Authority safety vest.